 - details of money paid to or received by the strata manager on behalf of the strata company, and

 - details of any transaction that the strata manager enters into on behalf of the strata company

-- must give the strata company’s auditor access and information in relation to accounts operated on behalf of the strata company.
+- must give the strata company’s auditor access and any other information in relation to accounts operated on behalf of the strata company.

-A breach of any of these statutory duties by a strata manager is grounds for the strata company to terminate the contract as set out below.
+A breach of any of these statutory duties by a strata manager or a breach of the strata management contract is grounds for the strata company to terminate the contract as set out below.

-Furthermore, if a strata manager does breach a statutory duty and the strata company suffers a financial loss, the strata company may apply to the State Administrative Tribunal (the Tribunal) for an order for damages.
-The Tribunal may award damages, provided the strata company can prove:
+Furthermore, if a strata manager does breach a statutory duty or the strata management contract and the strata company suffers a financial loss, the strata company may apply to the State Administrative Tribunal (the Tribunal) for an order for damages.
+The Tribunal may order damages be paid by the strata manager to the strata company, provided the strata company can prove:

 - that the breach caused the strata company to suffer a financial loss.